dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

-Having gained a quick view into what keys were especially hot, we could direct our mitigation efforts towards investigating the code-paths that were interacting with them.
+Having gained a quick view into what keys were especially hot, we could direct our mitigation efforts towards investigating the code-paths that were interacting with these keys.

 ## Hot key mitigation

-Since these keys do not change very frequently, we decided to introduce an in-memory cache at the application layer inside of rails itself.
+Since these keys do not change very frequently, we decided to introduce an in-memory cache at the application layer inside of Rails itself.
 With a TTL of a full minute, it would hit Memcached much less frequently.

 The change was simple, but the results were remarkable.
 Without the